Mixed-Media Mondays weekly in Rockledge. Join us! No experience required.

 • various mediums— molding paste, glazing medium, gel medium, extender, gesso in white, black, clear

-• fixative, sealants
+• workable fixative, sealants

 • inks— India, block printing, screen printing